kkrolikowski/dyndns/README.md

 > _**I Assume that you have at least one domain ready to be used for dynamic purposes.**_

+With dDNS-ng everyone can be dynamic DNS service provider.

 ## Server Requirements
 * Operating system: Linux or FreeBSD
 * DNS software: Bind